 Posted on

-Found in the photo albums of several German soldiers are snapshots of a damaged train station in Poland.
+Found in the photo albums of several German soldiers are snapshots of the damaged Tarnów train station in Poland.
 They show a section of the terminal missing its façade, with the roof partially collapsed.
 Some of the photos are described as showing the effects of a ‘fliegerbombe’, aerial bomb, but unbeknownst to the photographers, the true culprit was Nazi espionage on the night of 28 August, 1939.

 Background